 1. Contact the coaching staff via e-mail or fill out the online recruiting questionnaire to start the recruiting process.
 If you have an online recruiting profile, please provide the direct link.
 Feel free to contact head coach Mike Bartoletti at email@example.com.

 2. Make a campus visit with your parents.
 You can schedule a campus visit with the admissions office by calling 570-941-7540.

-3. Attend the baseball program's Prospect Camp (next camp August 6, 2015), which is the best way for the coaching staff to evaluation your skills.
+3. Attend the baseball program's Prospect Camp, which is the best way for the coaching staff to evaluate your skills.
 Each student-athlete will receive an evaluation shortly following the showcase, as well as an honest assessment of their chances of playing baseball at The University of Scranton.
 The showcase also gives you a chance to work with our coaching staff and gain a leg up on other prospective student-athletes.
 The showcase has been a very successful recruiting tool for the baseball program over the past decade.

 4. Send us your spring, summer and fall schedules when you receive them.
 This will allow the coaching staff ample time to schedule a chance to see you play.
 The coaching staff spends a majority of the late spring, summer and fall evaluating prospective student-athletes.
 For pitchers, please keep us updated on when you expect to pitch.
 Once the coaching staff has developed a strong evaluation of each prospective student-athletes, we will begin to offer official overnight visits around late September.